-For weeks I’d been meaning to get to the Arnold Arboretum to enjoy the trees and watch the leaves fall and swirl and drift their way down to the ground.
-And here it was November, and somehow, though I’d left my job in June, I wasn’t finding the hours of free time I’d imagined.
+I’d been meaning to get to the Arboretum to enjoy the trees.
+To just watch the leaves fall and swirl and drift their way down to the ground.
+And here it was, November, and somehow, though I’d left my job in June, I wasn’t finding the hours of free time I’d imagined.
 There were still so many tasks to accomplish, appointments to keep, new jobs to consider.

-It was almost 1:30 when I finally got out the door.
-The Arboretum is one of the best places in Boston to get a nourishing dose of nature.
-The 281-acre sanctuary is a 20-minute drive from my house when there’s no traffic, over an hour when there is.
-My plan was to spend a lazy afternoon in the park, but I had to rush to get there so I could rush to get home so I wouldn’t get stuck in rush hour traffic.
-By the time I arrived at the Arboretum, my shadow was already long on the ground.
-Continue reading The Be Part
+At 1:30, I finally made it out the door.
+The 281-acre Arnold Arboretum may be the best place in Boston to get a nourishing dose of nature.
+The park is a 20-minute drive from my house when there’s no traffic, over an hour when there is.
+My intention was to spend a lazy afternoon in the park, but I had to rush to get there so I could rush to get home so I wouldn’t get stuck in rush hour traffic.
+By the time I reached the Arboretum, my shadow was long on the ground.

 After almost 30 years, it was time to go back.

-I’d visited the Cambridge Zen Center once in the 1980s, back when meditation was considered an odd, esoteric thing to do.
+I had visited the Cambridge Zen Center once in the 1980s, back when meditation was considered an odd thing to do.
 Back before Oprah and Kobe Bryant and corporate CEOs were doing it.
-I‘d read the few Zen books that were available in bookstores—The Three Pillars of Zen, Zen Flesh, Zen Bones, and Zen Mind, Beginner’s Mind.
+I had read the few Zen books that were available in bookstores—The Three Pillars of Zen; Zen Flesh, Zen Bones; and Zen Mind, Beginner’s Mind.

-I notice a nest on the beam that separates the porch I share with my neighbor.
+I notice a nest on the beam that separates my porch from my neighbor’s porch.
 A nest of loosely woven twigs.

-Spring was cold and the maple branches that brush the second-story porch have just leafed out.
+Spring was cold.
+The maple branches that brush our second-story porches have just leafed out.
 My neighbor is away for the summer.
-Inside, I watch the robins bobbing for worms in the yard below.
+From inside, I watch the robins bobbing for worms in the yard below.
 Screeching jays bully the smaller birds off the feeder.

 I was having a crisis of faith.
 Not the usual kind, in which you lose faith in something you once believed in.
 No. My crisis was about starting to feel a little faith as the benefits of meditation became clear.
 Continue reading Crisis of Faith: Does Meditation Really Work?